tito300/scroll-dom-animation/README.md

 ```

 ## Directions
 NOTE: the opposit direction symbols below only work on selectors that return multiple elements.
-In other word, elemets that share the same class/id name.
+In other word, multiple elements that share the same class/id name will be animated in opposit direction consecutively.

 | symbol  |  discription                     |
 |---------|----------------------------------|